MushalMohammed1/GP/README.md

-# AI-Powered Solar Panel Defect Detection System 🌞🔍
+# Graduation Project: AI-Powered Solar Panel Defect Detection System 🌞🔍

 This project presents a **website** that leverages artificial intelligence to optimize solar panel performance.
 Using state-of-the-art object detection models—**YOLOv8**, **SSD**, and **Faster R-CNN**—the system automates the detection of defects like microcracks, hotspots, and other issues affecting solar panel efficiency.
 This innovative approach ensures timely maintenance, reduces operational costs, and maximizes energy output.